Computing Tree Decompositions with Small Independence Number: Preliminaries

 \section{Preliminaries}

 We denote the vertex set and the edge set of a graph $G = (V,E)$ by $V(G)$ and $E(G)$, respectively.
 The \emph{neighborhood} of a vertex $v$ in $G$ is the set $N_G(v)$ of vertices adjacent to $v$ in $G$, and the \emph{closed neighborhood} of $v$ is the set $N_G[v] = N_G(v) \cup \{v\}$.
-These concepts are extended to sets $X\subseteq V(G)$ such that $N_G[X]$ is defined as the union of all closed neighborhoods of vertices in $X$, and $N_G(X)$ is defined as the set $N_G[X]\setminus X$.
+These concepts are extended to sets $X\subseteq V(G)$ so that $N_G[X]$ is defined as the union of all closed neighborhoods of vertices in $X$, and $N_G(X)$ is defined as the set $N_G[X]\setminus X$.
 The \emph{degree} of $v$, denoted by $d_G(v)$, is the cardinality of the set $N_G(v)$.
 When there is no ambiguity, we may omit the subscript $G$ in the notations of the degree, and open and closed neighborhoods, and thus simply write $d(v)$, $N(v)$, and $N[v]$, respectively.

-Given a set $X \subseteq V(G)$, we denote by $G[X]$ the subgraph of $G$ induced by $X$.
+Given a set $X \subseteq V(G)$, we denote by $G[X]$ the subgraph of $G$ induced by~$X$.
 We also write $G \setminus X = G[V(G) \setminus X]$.
-Similarly, given a vertex $v \in V(G)$, we denote by $G \setminus v$ the graph obtained from $G$ by deleting $v$.
-The \emph{complement} of a graph $G$ is the graph $\overline{G}$ with vertex set $V(G)$ in which two distinct vertices are adjacent if and only if they are nonadjacent in $G$.
-For a positive integer $n$, we denote the $n$-vertex complete graph, path, and cycle by $K_n$, $P_n$, and $C_n$ respectively.
-For positive integers $m$ and $n$ we denote by $K_{m,n}$ the complete bipartite graph with parts of sizes $m$ and $n$.
+Similarly, given a vertex $v \in V(G)$, we denote by $G \setminus v$ the graph obtained from $G$ by deleting~$v$.
+The \emph{complement} of a graph $G$ is the graph $\overline{G}$ with vertex set $V(G)$ in which two distinct vertices are adjacent if and only if they are non-adjacent in~$G$.
+For a positive integer $n$, we denote the $n$-vertex complete graph, path, and cycle by $K_n$, $P_n$, and $C_n$, respectively.
+For positive integers $m$ and $n$ we denote by $K_{m,n}$ the complete bipartite graph with parts of sizes $m$ and~$n$.
+Given two graphs $G$ and $H$, we say that $G$ is \emph{$H$-free} if no induced subgraph of $G$ is isomorphic to $H$.
 A graph $G$ is \emph{chordal} if it has no induced cycles of length at least four.

-A \emph{clique} (resp.~\emph{independent set}) in a graph $G$ is a set of pairwise adjacent (resp.~nonadjacent) vertices.
+A \emph{clique} (resp.\ \emph{independent set}) in a graph $G$ is a set of pairwise adjacent (resp.\ non-adjacent) vertices.
 The \emph{independence number} of $G$, denoted by $\alpha(G)$, is the maximum size of an independent set in~$G$.
 For a set of vertices $X \subseteq V(G)$, the independence number of $X$ is $\alpha(X) = \alpha(G[X])$.